mihaialexandruteodor/FeatherWriter/README.md

  docker-compose up --force-recreate --build
 ```

 if a rebuild is necessary.
+For Linux, add 'sudo' to the commands.
 You can also add the -d flag to run detached.

 The database is exposed to port 3308, and the app to port 8081